jsdf/goose64/README.md

 windows instructions: https://n64squid.com/homebrew/n64-sdk/
 macOS/linux instructions: https://www.retroreversing.com/n64-sdk-setup
-on linux/macOS you'll need to make sure the `wine` command is available on your PATH
+on linux you'll need to make sure the `wine` command is available on your PATH on macOS you'll need to use crossover (a commercial version of wine)

 install the n64 sdk into the root of the wine C: drive so you have eg.
 ```